coderitter/knight-form/README.md

 # Field

 The field is your building block to describe the structure of the object your form should be able to cope with.
-Every field represents an attribute on your object.
+Every field represents a property on your object.

-## Field properties

-Look at the field as a building block to describe everything there is to a property needed to display a widget.
 The field itself does not determine a specific widget.
 That makes this form library platform independent.

+## Field properties

+The properties of the field.

 - `type`: The type of the value
 - `value`: The actual value